 Run the following command to verify Zend Guard Loader is enabled:

 Congratulations!
 You have successfully installed Zend Guard Loader.
-Thanks for using this tutorial for installing zend guard loader (Zend Optimizer) on CentOS 6 system.
-For additional help or useful information, we recommend you to check the official Zend Guard website.
+Thanks for using this tutorial for installing the Zend guard loader (Zend Optimizer) on CentOS 6 system.
+For additional help or useful information, we recommend you check the official Zend Guard website.